crisperdue/prooftoys-site/content/number-game/tutorial1.md

 ### Will it be hard?

-***If you have studied basic high school algebra, you have the concepts you will need!*** In fact it turns out that there are fundamentally only *two ways* in Prooftoys to go from one true statement to another, and these are both part of ordinary high school algebra.
-We will review the principles with you in the next few sections, and Prooftoys will provide you with the guidance and suggestions to help you succeed.
+***If you have studied basic high school algebra, you have encountered the concepts you will need!*** In fact it turns out that there are fundamentally only *two ways* for Prooftoys to deduce one true statement to another, and these are both part of ordinary high school algebra.
+You will probably recognize the principles when you see them in action, and Prooftoys will provide you with guidance and suggestions to help you succeed.

 *Your first mission, should you decide to accept it, is to prove that* `0 = 0` --- about as simple as it gets.